-Fedora 26 users will be among the first to try the new Cockpit PackageKit module, which was introduced with Cockpit version 143.
+Fedora Linux 26 users will be among the first to try the new Cockpit PackageKit module, which was introduced with Cockpit version 143.
 The cockpit-packagekit package isn’t installed by default on Fedora Workstation or Server editions.
 The new Software Update panel will be hidden if you’ve installed the cockpit-ostree package (provides a different but conflicting Software Update panel for Fedora Atomic) at the same time.

-Unfortunately, the DNF backend for Fedora in PackageKit doesn’t provide the best package management experience on Fedora.
+Unfortunately, the DNF backend for Fedora Linux in PackageKit doesn’t provide the best package management experience on Fedora Linux.
 You may want to stick with DNF instead until libdnf and PackageKit sees some more improvements.

 Overall the new Software Update panel is a nice addition to Cockpit’s already impressive capabilities.
 I’ve previously used the Terminal panel to manually issue update commands to the package management systems on hosts where I’ve got Cockpit installed.
 The new dedicated panel isn’t only a time saver, but it definitely looks better and behaves more like a coherent product experience as well.